 Many of the top EMBA programs take the term “executive” very seriously, in ways that extend beyond their academic content.
 Because of the relatively low number of EMBA programs and the well-funded status of the students who partake in them and their parent corporations, they often require frequent air travel, stays in expensive hotels, and group meals paid out of pocket.
 When the costs of these lavish expenses are factored in alongside tuition (and many top business schools charge for an entire package inclusive of all of these accommodations), the price tag can run above $200,000.6

-Conventional MBA programs in all but the highest tier are generally priced well below this, and lack the additional amenities.
+Conventional MBA programs in all but the highest tier is generally priced well below this, and lack the additional amenities.
 Online MBAs can also be particularly affordable options, as they generally require no commute at all.
 And if you conceptualize your own time and energy in terms of monetary value, the savings that online study can offer in those areas are quite enticing.

 Choose Seattle University for an Unconventional Conventional MBA